-Territorial Bancorp Inc.'s state franchise tax returns have not been audited in the most recent five-year period.
-Tax years 2018 to 2020 currently remain subject to examination by the Department of Taxation of the State of Hawaii.
+Territorial Bancorp Inc.'s state franchise tax returns have not been audited in the five-year period ended December 31, 2022.
+Tax years 2019 to 2021 currently remain subject to examination by the Department of Taxation of the State of Hawaii.